mdylan2/cannarec/README.md

 ## Questions or Contributions
-I'm very open to any recommendations or contributions!
+I'm very open to any recommendations or contributions (especially with UI/UX)!
 Please reach out to me on Github if you would like to contribute or chat.
 I can provide you with the data files on request and with the tools I used to collect, clean, and compile the data for the website.